Q&A

 2. Eligibility

-2.2 Which countries are eligible to answer the call?
-Are suppliers from the UK eligible to apply?A predefined minimum percentage of the contracted R&D services should be performed in EU Member States or Horizon 2020 associated countries.
-In the case of SPACE4Cities this is minimum percentage is 50%.
-As of May 2024, there are 18 third countries associated, including EEA EFTA countries (Iceland, Norway), Western Balkans (Albania, Bosnia and Herzegovina, Kosovo, Montenegro, North Macedonia, Serbia and Türkiye), European Neighbourhood Policy countries: Eastern Partnership (Armenia, Georgia, Moldova and Ukraine), Southern neighbourhood countries (Israel, Tunisia) as well as other third countries (the Faroe Islands, New Zealand, the United Kingdom).
-More specifically, “the United Kingdom is associated by means of a Protocol to the Trade and Cooperation Agreement as of 1 January 2024.
+As of August 2024, Horizon Europe-associated countries outside of the EU are: EEA EFTA countries (Iceland, Norway), Western Balkans (Albania, Bosnia and Herzegovina, Kosovo, Montenegro, North Macedonia, Serbia and Türkiye), European Neighbourhood Policy countries: Eastern Partnership (Armenia, Georgia, Moldova and Ukraine), Southern neighbourhood countries (Israel, Tunisia) as well as other third countries (the Faroe Islands, New Zealand, the United Kingdom, Canada).

-2.3 Can a supplier submit a tender alone, or are you looking for consortia?Tenders may be submitted by a single entity or in collaboration with others.
+2.4 Can a supplier submit a tender alone, or are you looking for consortia?Tenders may be submitted by a single entity or in collaboration with others.
 The latter can involve either submitting a joint tender or subcontracting, or a combination of the two approaches.
 Participation in the open market consultation is not a condition for submitting a tender.

-2.4 Is it possible to receive SPACE4Cities funding whilst the recipient organisation is also receiving funds from other Horizon Europe initiatives for other projects?The same activities cannot be funded twice.
+2.5 Is it possible to receive SPACE4Cities funding whilst the recipient organisation is also receiving funds from other Horizon Europe initiatives for other projects?The same activities cannot be funded twice.
 Tenders that receive public funding from other sources will be excluded if this leads to double public financing or an accumulation of different types of public financing that is not permitted by EU legislation, including EU state aid rules.
 Suppliers shall – for each of the PCP phases – sign a declaration of honour stating the ‘absence of other incompatible public financing’.

-2.5 We are looking for partners to join a consortium for the SPACEC4Cities tender.As part of the OMC’s activities, we provide a Matchmaking Form and a Matchmaking Contact Directory, as well as a LinkedIn group where you can find and discuss with like-minded partners.
+2.6 We are looking for partners to join a consortium for the SPACEC4Cities tender.As part of the OMC’s activities, we provide a Matchmaking Form and a Matchmaking Contact Directory, as well as a LinkedIn group where you can find and discuss with like-minded partners.
 Click here to find out more!

-2.6 Can the consortium be made of an SME and a Research Institute?
+2.7 Can the consortium be made of an SME and a Research Institute?
 Or does it need to be composed of for-profit companies only?Tenders may be submitted by a single entity or in collaboration with others.
 The latter can involve either submitting a joint tender or subcontracting, or a combination of the two approaches.
 Applicants are encouraged to create consortia of all kinds.
 The association of researchers and business actors is generally presented as a formidable lever for innovation.
 Keep in mind that a PCP is not a mere research project though: an economically and technically viable solution should be developed and commercialised in the end.
 Note that participation in the open market consultation is not a condition for submitting a tender.

 3. Selection Criteria